 The next section of your lab report will be the method section.
 In this portion of your report, you will describe the procedures used in your experiment.
 Information you should provide includes number of participants, background of participants, your independent and dependent variables, and the type of experimental design you used.

 Following your method section is your results section.
 In this part of the paper, describe statistical data gathered from your experiment.
 This section is usually quite short and does not include any interpretation of your results.
 Use tables and figures to display statistical data and results.
+Discover further details on what you should and should not include when writing a results section.

 Next, your lab report should include a discussion section in which you interpret the results of your experiment.
 Did the results of your experiment support or refute your hypothesis?
 You should also suggest possible explanations for the results of your experiment and what these results might mean in terms of future research on the topic.